archlinux/alpm/CONTRIBUTING.md

 - Install the relevant [git pre-commit] and [git pre-push] hooks.
 - Install the [git prepare-commit-msg] hook to automatically add a signoff section to the commit message.

+## Testing

+We run [`nextest`] for fast execution of unit and integration tests.
+`just test` calls `cargo nextest` as well as `just test-docs`, which runs the doc tests as `nextest` isn't capable of doing that [yet](https://github.com/nextest-rs/nextest/issues/16).

+The `just test-coverage` command creates a cobertura code coverage report and an HTML report.
+Both are written to `target/llvm-cov/`, which utilizes the [`llvm-tools-preview`] component.
+The `just test-coverage doc` additionally includes doc tests into the coverage report.
+However, this is still an [unstable nightly-only feature](https://github.com/rust-lang/rust/issues/85658).

 ## Writing specifications

 Specifications for technology of this project are written in markdown documents in the context of a [component], that serves as its reference implementation.